Institute for Sustainable Solutions Staff

 503-725-2699 | email@example.com

-Laura works with students, faculty, staff, and community partners to promote awareness of Portland State’s diverse sustainability initiatives and opportunities.
-She manages the ISS website and e-newsletter, writes and edits articles and blogs, promotes sustainability events and opportunities, and develops print and digital outreach materials.
-Laura recently completed a Master of Arts in Writing and Publishing at Portland State and holds a Bachelor of Arts in History and Fine Arts from the University of New Mexico.
-When she’s not sharing the stories of the people and programs that make sustainability a reality at PSU, she enjoys exploring different cultures and landscapes, hiking, biking, baking oatmeal cookies, sipping red wine, and reading well-edited books.
+Laura manages communications for ISS, working with faculty, students, and community partners to craft and broadcast the stories of PSU’s diverse sustainability initiatives.
+Laura has a Master of Arts in Writing and Publishing from Portland State University and a Bachelor of Arts in History and Fine Arts from the University of New Mexico.
+When she’s not sharing the stories of the people and programs that make sustainability a reality at PSU, she enjoys experiencing different cultures, exploring different landscapes, and discovering the next best lightly packaged wine (to take backpacking).

 503-725-9120 | email@example.com

 Jacob works to better integrate sustainability into curriculum at Portland State by creating applied projects where students can put their sustainability education to action, both on campus and in the community.
 He manages PSU’s Living Lab and Sustainable Neighborhoods Initiative, leads faculty development programming, and guides strategic planning, implementation, and assessment of the University’s sustainability curriculum.
 Jacob holds a Master of Arts in Educational Leadership and Policy with a specialization in Leadership for Sustainability Education, and has a Bachelor of Arts in English from Portland State University.
-When he is not working with professors and local organizations to plan the next community-based student project, Jacob can be found serving as the chair of his neighborhood association, chasing chickens out of his garden, backpacking through amazing landscapes, or playing board games with his wife, son, and newborn baby... alright, the baby doesn’t play board games!
-Not yet, anyway.
+When he is not working with professors and local organizations to plan the next community-based student project, Jacob can be found serving as the chair of his neighborhood association, chasing chickens out of his garden, backpacking through amazing landscapes, or playing board games with his family.

 503-725-8556 | firstname.lastname@example.org